-- 16. Rigorously and comprehensively analysing prior evidence and new data to derive meaning and understanding and presenting the evidence clearly and succinctly to stakeholders.
-Activities within gathering and collating relevant information and data would likely include: - (a) Conducting robust board discussions regarding progressive findings on a topic and documenting the views of AASB concerning the evidence on which those views are informed by; and - (b) Identifying and developing thought leadership arising from evidence gathering and stakeholder engagement, and communicating to all stakeholders, particularly IASB and IPSASB.
+- 16. Activities within communication and discussion of the new evidence would likely include: - (a) conducting robust Board discussions regarding progressive evidence on a topic and documenting the views of AASB concerning the evidence on which those views are informed; and - (b) identifying and developing thought leadership arising from evidence gathering and stakeholder engagement, and communicating to all stakeholders, particularly IASB and IPSASB.

-Implementation
+Implementation of Standards

-16. Once a standard or guidance is finalised, but not yet effective, to facilitate effective, efficient and consistent implementation of revised standards or new standards, the evidence-informed activities include identification from prior evidence gathering and stakeholder engagement the appropriate level and type of supporting implementation tools (e.g., educative webinars and FAQs, etc.) that fit the specific needs of users.
+17. Once a standard or guidance is finalised, but not yet effective, the evidence is used to facilitate effective, efficient and consistent implementation of revised standards or new standards.
+The evidence-informed activities include identification from prior evidence gathering and stakeholder engagement the appropriate level and type of supporting implementation tools (e.g. educative webinars and FAQs, etc.) that fit the specific needs of users.

-Post-implementation
+Post-implementation of Standards

-- 17. Once implemented, generally, within 2-3 years of the first effective date, evidenceinformed activities include: - (a) Gathering and collating relevant information and data, rigorously and comprehensively analysing prior evidence and new data to derive meaning and understanding, presenting the evidence clearly and succinctly to stakeholders;
+18. Once implemented, generally, within 2-3 years of the first effective date, evidence-informed activities include:

-- (b) Assessing the extent to which a new or amended standard is achieving the expected benefits and any unintended consequences, preferably with explanatory evidence; - (c) Identifying and analysing implementation issues through follow-up engagement and/or evaluating the costs and benefits of addressing the issues using appropriate evidence-gathering methods (possibly collaborating with the academic community); and - (d) Assessing the need for and design of new supporting implementation tools (e.g. guidance, FAQs) informed by evidence gathered.
+- (a) gathering and collating relevant information and data, rigorously and comprehensively analysing prior evidence and new data to derive meaning and understanding, presenting the evidence clearly and succinctly to stakeholders; - (b) assessing the extent to which a new or amended standard is achieving the expected benefits and any unintended consequences, preferably with explanatory evidence; - (c) identifying and analysing implementation issues through follow-up engagement and/or evaluating the costs and benefits of addressing the issues using appropriate evidence-gathering methods (possibly collaborating with the academic community); and - (d) assessing the need for and design of new supporting implementation tools (e.g. guidance, FAQs) informed by evidence gathered.